MorpheusAIs/Docs/English Guides/Code Contributor Weights Guide.md

 The Morpheus code is constantly growing and changing and so lets calculate an example of a new coder who Contributes their code.

 Lets take for example the coding work being done on the Compute Proofs for the network.
-In this case their are coders bidding to design, impliment, and test the Yellowstone proposal's "Decentralized Router".
+In this case there are coders bidding to design, implement, and test the Yellowstone proposal's "Decentralized Router".
 Say the winning bid is 1,000 weights to contribute the code.
 Say there are 10 developers involved, who would each earn 100 weights.